Note: This article can be useful for those who are the victims of infidelity, but I wrote another article particularly for them as well.

 The Spouse’s Reaction

 Your spouse has several decisions to make now.
 The first is to determine whether or not they can trust you at all now.
 Are they able to forgive the harm you’ve done, and is your marriage even worth the work it’s going to take to salvage it?
-If they confide in them, it is highly likely that their friends and family will be telling them to dump you, or at the very least to not even consider opening your relationship in any way.
+If they confide in their friends and family, it is highly likely that those people will be telling your partner to dump you, or at the very least to not even consider opening your relationship in any way.
 Expect a lot of negativity from them towards you, and accept that you deserve it.

 One caution: many people, when faced with the knowledge that their spouse has been unfaithful, will have a “revenge affair” of their own.
 It’s never healthy, but it is common.

 Next, if they have decided that they can trust you or that the trust between you can be rebuilt, what do they think of polyamory?
 They’re likely to have a pretty negative view of it if their first introduction to it is from a philanderer.
 Many people assume that polyamory is just a way of prettifying swinging or infidelity anyway, which is one reason those of us who are polyamorous are so offended by cheaters who want to claim that they’re really polyamorous.

 If your spouse decides to forgive you, there’s something you need to keep in mind: “forgiveness” does not mean, “I’m forgetting what happened and everything is like it used to be.”
 Expect periodic recurrences of any initial explosions of anger, shame, grief, and pain.